You have an appointment with the doorman ¢¢Ââ What now?

-You're probably wondering: What does a bouncer have to do with business?
-Well, at new customer appointments we often meet so-called bouncers, i.e. people who primarily communicate with us, but are not actually decision-makers in the company.
-For today's post, I want to make a comparison: You have prepared for the meeting with a potential customer, but when you learn that you are dealing with the "bouncer", i.e. a team leader or another person and not with the decision-maker, the question arises: How do you proceed now?
+You're probably asking yourself: What does a doorman have to do with business?
+Well, at new customer appointments we often meet so-called doormen, i.e. people who primarily communicate with us, but are not actually decision-makers in the company.
+For today's post, I want to make a comparison: You have prepared for the meeting with a potential customer, but when you learn that you are dealing with the "leader", i.e. a team leader or another person and not with the decision-maker, the question arises: How do you proceed now?
 Here are some steps to help you make the most of this unexpected situation.

-The bouncer plays an important role as an intermediary between you and the actual decision-maker.
-It's important to understand that the bouncer is actually just doing his job and isn't necessarily directed against you personally.
+The doorman plays an important role as an intermediary between you and the actual decision-maker.
+It's important to understand that the doorman is actually just doing his job and isn't necessarily directed against you personally.
 He simply filters the requests to protect the boss from unimportant distractions.

-Learn more about the potential customer through the bouncer
+Learn more about the potential customer through the doorman

-Take the opportunity to talk to the bouncer to learn more about the decision-maker and potential customer.
-Often, bouncers have insights and information that can help you make the meeting more purposeful.
+Take the opportunity to talk to the doorman to learn more about the decision-maker and potential customer.
+Often, doormen have insights and information that can help you make the meeting more purposeful.
 Be respectful and polite to make a positive impression.
-And remember: Be interested in your counterpart and radiate that!
+And remember: Be interested in your opponent and radiate it!

 Prepare yourself mentally for the meeting